USIP-2022/otbpinos-cobros-django/README.md

 $ #create a superuser for login to web
 $ python manage.py createsuperuser
 $ # Access the web app in browser: http://localhost:85/
+$ # Access the web app admin in browser: http://localhost:85/admin
 ```

 The project is coded using a simple and intuitive structure presented bellow: